 A car accident can turn your life upside down in an instant.
 If you or a loved one were hurt in a car crash, your physical, emotional, and financial well-being hinges upon your ability to recover full and fair compensation for your personal injury damages.
-This is where the Albuquerque car accident lawyers from Buckingham Barrera Vega Law Firm can help.
+This is where an Albuquerque car accident lawyer from Buckingham Barrera Vega Law Firm can help.

 An experienced personal injury attorney from our law office has the requisite knowledge and expertise needed to successfully litigate even the most complex auto accident claim.
 The legal representation we provide to Albuquerque car accident victims is unrivaled, and we pride ourselves on the personalized approach we take with each and every personal injury lawsuit we handle.

 New Mexico is among one of the most dangerous states to be a driver or pedestrian.
 With more than 365 fatal motor vehicle accidents and 398 deaths in 2020 alone, the Insurance Institute for Highway Safety (IIHS) reports that our state has 18.8 deaths per every 100,000 residents, a fatality rate higher than that of our neighboring state Texas, and only marginally better than Arizona’s.
 Albuquerque is also considered the 17th most dangerous city for pedestrians in all of the U.S.

 Let’s take a closer look at New Mexico car accident statistics for 2020: